DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-04-adding-providers-to-the-register.md

 - date accreditation starts
 - date accreditations ends

-If the user has not entered a date the accreditation ends, we show ‘Not entered’.
+If the user has not entered the date the accreditation ends, we show ‘Not entered’.

 Address details include: